 If you have any concerns about a child, then please do not hesitate to contact a member of the safeguarding team.
-Our Safeguarding team comprises of Mrs McClean (Designated Safeguarding Lead) Mr Dees, Mr Bennett, Mrs Cooper, Mrs Haines, Mr West and Mrs Kinsella (Designated Safeguarding Officers).
-Our Governor with responsibility for safeguarding is Namita Bhatia.
+Our Safeguarding team comprises of Mrs Bowerman (Designated Safeguarding Lead) Mr Dees, Mr Bennett, Mrs Cooper, Mrs Haines, Mr West and Mrs Kinsella (Designated Safeguarding Officers).
+Our Governors with responsibility for safeguarding is Victoria McFarland and Claire Barrett.

 Care Plans – for children with any medical diagnosis.